Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

-for $-F\in\N$.
-The formula is then extended to any values of parameters such that the left hand sides converges while the right hand side terminates using Carlson's theorem.
-The polynomial polynomial $P_{2k}(t;A,B,C)$ is defined in \eqref{eq:MaierQ2kpoly}.
-For $k=1$, the roots are $2\rho_{1,2}=-A\pm\sqrt{A^2-4BC}$.
+where $-F\in\N$.
+The formula is then extended to any values of parameters such that the left hand side converges while the right hand side terminates using Carlson's theorem.
+The polynomial $P_{2k}(t;A,B,C)$ is defined in \eqref{eq:MaierQ2kpoly}.
+For $k=1$, its roots are $2\rho_{1,2}=-A\pm\sqrt{A^2-4BC}$.
+Using $B=-1$ and $k=1$ in formula \eqref{q:VWPplusIPD-4F3-rbal} and assuming that $-F\in\N$, we have a summation formula for $2-$balanced $_3F_2$:

+This identity is equivalent to the formula \cite[(3.1)]{KR2012} due to Kim and Rathie who extended Saalsch\"{u}tzian summation formula for $_3F_2$ to $2-$balanced case.

 \item Combination of Choi and Rathie's quadratic transformation \eqref{eq:quadChRat2.1} with IPD summation formula \eqref{eq:IPD12} leads to the following extension of the Karlsson-Minton summation theorem \eqref{eq:KarlssonMinton}: